yasserhous/Kali-VM/README.md

-Words of Wisdom
+## 📜 Words of Wisdom
-As you are progressing into this project, know that you will face challenges that I did not face.
-Do not fear those challenges, as they will help you learn.
+> *As you progress through this project, you will encounter challenges that I did not face.
+Do not fear those challenges—they are opportunities to learn and grow.*

 # Secure Virtual Envrionment for Malware analysis
 ## OVERVIEW